AnasElii/blockchain-integrated-backend-architecture/README.md

    ```bash
    node ./index.js
    ```
-   Ensure your PHP server is configured correctly and running.
+   Ensure your Express server is configured correctly and running.

 1. **Access the Marketplace Backend**